hlynch/Biometry2021/docs/Week-5-lecture.md

 $$
 n = \frac{16\sigma^{2}}{\delta^{2}}
 $$
-This is a formula you will be deriving in the problem set.

 I won’t say a lot more about power calculations because I think that these calculations typify the old way of thinking because they depend so heavily on the arbitrary cut-off of “significance” that is so problematic in null hypothesis testing.
 Such power calculations can give you some general rules of thumb for whether an experiment is well designed, but even then it required some major assumptions about the size of the unknown variance that I’m not sure how helpful they are.

 **A bit of review: What have we done so far this semester?**